 For those preparing to move to permanent-housing situations, Mather Community Campus's housing specialist assists in locating a new home.

 A wide variety of recreation activities for students include sports, music, art, gardening and monthly theme events.

 Mather Community Campus is dedicated to enriching the lives of its students.
 The Residents’ Council, Leadership Team and Community Advisory Committee ensure the quality of our services.

 All members of our campus are involved in maintaining a clean and sober community.
-Activities that support students in recovery include alcohol and drug education workshops, transportation to nearby 12-step groups, and clean and sober recreation activities.
+Activities that support students in recovery include alcohol and drug education workshops, nearby 12-step groups, and clean and sober recreation activities.
 All residents are drug tested.

 Students pay affordable rent and program fees for their housing, utilities and numerous services.
 Students on the singles site also pay food fees.